Applies to: RIDE 1.7.10 and later

 The particular version of MDOS is determined automatically upon disk or image insertion by observing the sector numbering under Head 1.
 The result is displayed in lower right corner of the File Manager.

 Let's try it out!
 Download and open this image of a floppy as it was formatted under MDOS 2.0.
-Once opened, the File Manager indicates the recognized version, as shown below.
+Once opened, the File Manager indicates the recognized version:

-Try to display the single file that's stored on the image by clicking MDOS → Show as Screen$ (Ctrl+4) – it's a screenshot from my favorite game.
+Try to display the single file that's stored in the image by clicking MDOS → Show as Screen$ – it's a screenshot from my favorite game.
 You can close the Screen$ preview now.
-Switch to the Track Map tab and ponder the statuses of sectors on the disk – all are either system, occupied, or empty.
+Switch to the Track Map tab and ponder the statuses of sectors on the disk – all are either system (purple), occupied (blue), or empty (white).

-Let's try to convince RIDE that this image (or disk inserted in physical floppy drive) is actually an MDOS 1.0 image (or disk).
-You can do so by navigating to the MDOS → Floppy recognition submenu where there's currently ticked the Autodetect option, meaning that the version is determined automatically upon disk or image insertion by observing the sector numbering under Head 1.
-Change that to Force version 1.0 option and observe how the Track Map updates.
+Let's try to convince RIDE that this image is actually an MDOS 1.0 image.
+You can do so by navigating to the MDOS → Floppy recognition submenu where there's currently ticked the Autodetect option, meaning that the version is determined automatically by observing the side number under Head 1 (taking on the PC-compatible value 1 or PC-incompatible value 2).
+Change that to Force version 1.0 option and see how the Track Map updates.

-Now, sectors under Head 1 are reported as unknown – this is because of the different numbering of sides between versions (if you switch back to the File Manager and attempt to display the picture again, you will face an error message saying that a sector wasn't found – that's true as some of the image's sectors are stored under Head 1).
+Now, sectors under Head 1 are reported as unknown (yellow).
+This is because RIDE is now forced to work with side number that isn't present under Head 1.
+(Also, if you switch back to the File Manager and attempt to display the picture again, you will face an error message saying that a sector wasn't found.)

-You can close this image now as we won't need it anymore, Image → Close (or Ctrl+F4).
+You can close this image now as we won't need it anymore, Image → Close.

 Let us now do some fun with files stored in an image or on a real floppy.
-Create a new *.D80 image using the Image → New command (Ctrl+N), or simply download and open an empty image (in which case make sure that the image is not write-protected, i.e. Image → Write protected is unticked).
-Download also this file – it's a screenshot from another of my favourite games.
+Create (see how) a new *.D80 disk, or simply download and open (using the Image → Open command) this empty image.
+Make sure that the image is not write-protected, i.e. Image → Write protected is unticked.
+Download also this file – it's a screenshot from another of my favorite games.
 Unpack it to a folder on your local hard disk.

 Now, grab the unpacked Screen.B file and drop it on the File Manager.
 The file will be imported to the disk.
-You can see it's correctly imported using the MDOS → Show as Screen$ command (Ctrl+4).
+You can see it's correctly imported using the familiar MDOS → Show as Screen$ command.

 However, the file won't be readable on a real hardware as the Readable attribute is not set for it.
-So let's double click on its attributes that currently comprises of eight dashes – an ellipsis button appears.
+So let's double-click its attributes that currently comprise of eight dashes – an ellipsis button appears.
 Double-click on the ellipsis button to display the File attributes dialog.
 In it, tick the Readable attribute and then click on OK.

-Save the current state of the image using Image → Save (Ctrl+S).
+Save the current state of the image using Image → Save.
 You can try the result on a real hardware, or in an emulator as shown here:

 Let us now import some file with BASIC program for ZX Spectrum.
 Download this file and unpack its content to your local hard disk.
 But before importing the file right away, choose MDOS → Default import attributes → (None) to display the File attributes we saw recently.
 In it, click on the Set hyperlink next to the curly bracket to set all four commonly used attributes, and then click on OK.